majinbrum/edgemony-cb10/14_esercitazioni-week14/ai-story-teller/README.md

    # or
    bun dev
    ```
+5. If you don't have an API_KEY, I fixed an output to a previously generated story so you can try the app and its behaviour.
-5. Open your web browser and navigate to http://localhost:3000.
+6. Open your web browser and navigate to http://localhost:3000.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>